ShaikhSalman27/Coursera-AI-Project/README.md

-a# 🤖 Coursera AI Chatbot
+# 🤖 Coursera AI Chatbot

 A Streamlit-based AI chatbot that understands PDF, Image, Video, and Voice input to answer Coursera-related questions — backed by a 4-layer security guard (protection against prompt injection, off-topic questions, and unsafe answers).